 Expertise: Technology law and business; intellectual property; antitrust; entrepreneurship; innovation; technology development; technology transfer; and commercial transactions, litigation, and appeals

-F. Scott Kieff is the Ray and Louis Knowles Senior Fellow at the Hoover Institution and the Fred C. Stevenson Research Professor at the George Washington University Law School in Washington, DC.
-He previously served as senior fellow, research fellow, W. Glenn Campbell and Rita Ricardo-Campbell National Fellow, and the Robert Eckles Swain National Fellow, all at Hoover; he also served as professor at the Washington University in Saint Louis School of Law with a secondary appointment in the School of Medicine’s Department of Neurological Surgery.
+F. Scott Kieff was a senior fellow at the Hoover Institution through October 18, 2013, and is the Fred C. Stevenson Research Professor (on leave) at the George Washington University Law School in Washington, DC.
+He previously served as a research fellow and the Robert Eckles Swain National Fellow, all at Hoover; he also served as professor at the Washington University in Saint Louis School of Law with a secondary appointment in the School of Medicine’s Department of Neurological Surgery.

 Kieff is a faculty member of the Munich Intellectual Property Law Center at Germany’s Max Planck Institute and has been a visiting professor in the law schools at Northwestern, Chicago, and Stanford, as well as a faculty fellow in the Olin Program on Law and Economics at Harvard.
 Before attending law school at the University of Pennsylvania, he studied biology and economics at the Massachusetts Institute of Technology and conducted genetics research at the Whitehead Institute.